deplicate/deplicate/README.md

     ]

 > **Note:**
-> Resulting file paths are the canonical path of the founded file names.
+> Resulting file paths are in canonical representation.

 > **Note:**
 > Resulting lists are sorted in descending order by length.